Enpass Review 2025: Great for Offline Storage

 We selected Roboform and uploaded our CSV file.
 Enpass imported all of our files correctly, with the username and passwords all in the proper fields.

 We also installed the Google Chrome extension to try out its autofilling capabilities.
-The Enpass logo quickly appeared on the needed fields when we were logging in to our test Amazon account and when we went to create a Target account.
-As far as the basics go, Enpass delivered.
+The Enpass logo quickly appeared on the needed fields when we logged in to our Bitdefender Password Manager account.

 How much does Enpass cost?